Easy remittances in a wide range of currencies

 How it works

-- Access real time foreign exchange (FX) rates 24 hours a day, Monday to Friday, and preferential FX rates during the weekend
+Access real time foreign exchange (FX) rates 24 hours a day, Monday to Friday, and competitive FX rates during the weekend1.

 Here are just some of the available currencies: